A tenant administrator or business group manager selects an Amazon machine image from a list of available images when creating Amazon EC2 blueprints.

 You can select an Amazon machine image provided by Amazon Web Services, a user community, or the AWS Marketplace site.
 You can also create and optionally share your own Amazon machine images.
 A single Amazon machine image can be used to launch one or many instances.

-Each blueprint must specify an Amazon machine image.
+Each cloud blueprint must specify an Amazon machine image.

 Use reservations and policies to distribute Amazon machine images in your Amazon Web Services accounts.
 Use policies to restrict provisioning from a blueprint to a particular set of reservations.